Takamatsu—the gateway to the Seto Inland Sea

 Island-hopping and day tripping

 Just a short walk from Takamatsu train station you'll find the ferry port, with regular boats traveling to many of the surrounding islands.

-Top day trips include a visit to Japan's art island, Naoshima , which houses a number of modern art museums and installations.
-Also accessible by ferry is Shodoshima.
+Top day trips include a visit to the art island, Naoshima , which houses a number of modern art museums and installations.
+Shodoshima is also accessible by ferry.
 Featuring golden beaches and a huge olive park, you can almost mistake your surroundings for the Mediterranean.
 Another option just 20 minutes away from Takamatsu is Megijima island—one of the prefecture's top cherry blossom viewing spots.

 Of spiritual and natural beauty